 Fishbone's graphics.
 Similar to the digging Chargin' Chuck, the areas where Fishbone was encountered in the original are not in this port.

 Flattened sprites exist for Koopas and Rexes, but aren't seen in-game.
 This is especially odd given that Dino-Torches do use their flattened sprite.

 An animation for the Flip Block, which goes unused as you can't flip blocks in this port.
 There is in fact an unused spinning Flip Block tile that uses this animation, but it simply acts as a normal solid block.
 Interestingly, this tile does appear in Roy's Castle in the incomplete version!
 (It's replaced with the used stationary Flip Block in the complete version.)

 Eggshell pieces.
 Similar graphics were used in the original when Yoshi hatches out of an egg.

-A sprite of the Princess reaching the ground and opening her eyes after falling out of the Koopa Clown Car, which is not used here.
+A sprite of Peach reaching the ground and opening her eyes after falling out of the Koopa Clown Car, which is not used here.

 Unused tile for the Star Road warps from the original game.
 There are no other graphics relating to Star Road in the game, so this may have been scrapped early in development.

 In any level, pause and press Up, Right, A, Down, Right, B, Up, Left to trigger a hidden JY logo screen, using the standard full-screen logo found in most JY-published games.
 The only way out is to reset.